mwmichel25/director-scripts/README mwmichelpach1.md

 ## Contributing Code

-In order to contribute code you must sign the ICLA(https://github.com/cloudera/livy/wiki/Individual-Contributor-License-Agreement-(ICLA) or CCLA(https://github.com/cloudera/livy/wiki/Corporate-Contributor-License-Agreement-(CCLA).
+In order to contribute code you must sign the ICLA(https://github.com/cloudera/livy/wiki/Individual-Contributor-License-Agreement-(ICLA)(For independant Contributors on their own behalf)  or CCLA(https://github.com/cloudera/livy/wiki/Corporate-Contributor-License-Agreement-(CCLA)(If you are contributing for a company or orgonization).
 It is a requirement that you sign one of the license agreements for us to recognize and use the code you have contributed.
 You only need to sign the agreement once then you can get started.
+Submit you signed licenses to cla@cloudera.com when you are finished.

 ## Overview